 Kelly was previously the vice president of Engineering & Technical Services, responsible for planning, engineering, and designing SCE’s electrical grid, as well as research and development, safety and training.
 Mr. Kelly was one of the early pioneers of the Smart Grid, developing a roadmap for a smarter, safer, more reliable and more environmentally responsible electric grid.
 Among many other awards and honors, Jim was selected as the IEEE’s “Leader in Power” in 2009.

-Senior Vice President // The Shaw Group
+President and CEO // The Baylis Group

-Speaker Pro Tempore // California State Assembly
+Former Speaker Pro Tempore // California State Assembly

 General Manager // Metropolitan Water District

 Real Estate and Workplace Services, Green Team Lead

 California Assembly Speaker Emeritus // Mayer Brown LLP

 Robert M. Hertzberg was twice unanimously elected Speaker of the California State Assembly (2000 – 2002).
 Currently, Mr. Hertzberg is Vice-Chair of the Los Angeles office of Mayer Brown LLP, an international Law firm with offices around the globe.
 He is also co-founder of G24 Innovations based in Cardiff, Wales which manufactures a new type of lightweight and flexible solar cell that generates power in any light, even in indoor conditions.